contactandyc/another-c-library/9_pool.md

 #endif
 ```

-If we weren't using the stla_allocator, our init call would look like this...
+If we weren't using the stla_allocator, our init call would look like this:
 ```c
 stla_pool_t *_stla_pool_init(size_t size);
 ```

-If you refer back to the end of the [allocator](7_allocator.md) code, there is an explanation of very similar code for the timer object conversion.
+If you refer back to the end of the [allocator](7_allocator.md) code, there is an explanation of similar code for the timer object conversion.

 Replace
 ```c